 I represented the City of Albany in obtaining a permit to expand its landfill in the middle of a preserve area, negotiating with the Army Corps of Engineers, the U.S. Fish and Wildlife Service as well as the New York State Department of Environmental Conservation regarding measures to protect endangered species.
 I have represented numerous other clients in obtaining environmental and energy regulatory permits for both renewable and fossil fuel fired facilities.

-I work with clients to successfully navigate the complicated maze of the State Environmental Quality Review Act as well as the National Policy Review Act and the National Historic Preservation Act.
+I work with clients to successfully navigate the complicated maze of the State Environmental Quality Review Act as well as the National Environmental Policy Act and the National Historic Preservation Act.

 I also represent clients before the Public Service Commission regarding energy regulatory issues.
 I regularly appear before the New York Public Service Commission to assist independent power producers to obtain the regulatory approvals needed to achieve their desired business needs.
 Most recently, I represented NRG Energy, Inc. and GenOn Energy, Inc., in obtaining approval for their merger.